kragen/derctuo/markdown/toolpath-optimization.md

-exploration and exploitation in reinforcement learning, but we still want the results to vary minimally with *other* unknown properties such as ambient illumination, so that we can confidently interpret our experiment's results.
+exploration and exploitation in reinforcement learning, but we still want the results to vary minimally with *other* unknown properties such as ambient illumination, so that we can confidently interpret our experiment’s results.

 To some extent it may be possible to mix such experimentation into the construction process to support replanning; perhaps prodding the clay a bit in a spot we will smooth over later anyway, for example, can yield useful observations without affecting the final result.
-In general constantly adding a little bit of noise well within tolerances can provide a "subliminal" experimental result of the effect of that noise; to the extent that the phenomena involved are linear, we can confidently extrapolate from these very small effects to much larger ones.
+In general constantly adding a little bit of noise well within tolerances can provide a “subliminal” experimental result of the effect of that noise; to the extent that the phenomena involved are linear, we can confidently extrapolate from these very small effects to much larger ones.
 The noise can even be much smaller than existing noise in the